 Pingtang is a high mountain valley in Guizhou Province in southwestern China.
 Zhangbu Village is a scenic spot spanning over 6 kilometers (3.73 miles).
 The area is isolated, and has remained relatively untouched by humans.
 In June 2002, the Duyun international photography exposition recommended this area as a scenic spot for taking photographs.
 During routine cleaning of the area, this “hidden words stone” was discovered.

 The “hidden words stone” was split in half after it fell from a cliff, and the gap is wide enough for two people to walk through side-by-side.
-The two sections are each 7 meters (23 feet) in length, nearly 3 meters (10 feet) tall, and weigh about 100 tons.
-The neatly written words “The Chinese Communist Party Collapses” can be clearly seen on one of the sections, and every character is nearly a square foot in size.
+The two sections are each 23 feet in length, nearly 10 feet tall, and weigh about 100 tons.
+The words “The Chinese Communist Party perishes” can be clearly seen on one of the sections, and every character is nearly a square foot in size.

-Li Ting-Dong and Liu Bao-Jun of the Chinese academy of Sciences and Li Feng-Lin of the China University of Geosciences were part of a team of 15 researchers who analyzed the stone.
-They concluded that the characters were not engraved by a human hand, refuting theories that modern people wrote them to gain attention or bring tourism to the area.
-Given the clarity of the characters, it seems unlikely that they were naturally formed.
-The mystery of their origin remains.
+Li Ting-Dong and Liu Bao-Jun of the Chinese academy of Sciences, and Li Feng-Lin of the China University of Geosciences, were part of a team of 15 researchers who analyzed the stone.
+They concluded that the characters were not engraved, refuting theories that modern people wrote them to gain attention or bring tourism to the area.
+They displayed all the geological signs of natural formation.
+Given the clarity of the characters, many have found it difficult to believe that they were naturally formed—hence the mystery.

 After going to the site in October 2003, the vice-editor of the People’s Daily, Liang Heng wrote: “People may often discover that white clouds may appear to look like dogs, or something looks like a person or a beast, a picture or a chart, however, all such things are restricted by the appearance of the picture.
 If today a megalith suddenly can write, speak, carve, develop writing technique, or use political terminology, how are people able to believe that?
 Do they even dare to believe that?
 However, facing these two pieces of the split ‘hidden words stone,’ we have no alternative but to believe.”

-Even though no one dares to mention the sixth character, “collapses,” everyone who sees it understands its meaning.
+Even though no one dares to mention the sixth character, “perishes,” everyone who sees it understands its meaning.